 There’s no arguing that skis just don’t pack up well.
 They’re long, bulky, and simply can’t be made to fit in small spaces.

-Whether you live in Denver or Salt Lake and simple commute to the resorts on the weekend or if you’re traveling across the country to get to your destination, a ski rack will free up valuable space inside the car.
+So whether you live in Denver and have a short commute to the resorts or if you’re traveling across the country to get to your destination, a ski rack will free up valuable space inside the car.

 Many compact cars are simply not big enough to carry skis anyway, unless you stick them out the window (not a recommended solution).
 Adding a car rack is often the only solution to these issues.

-- Thule Flat Top Ski and Snowboard Carrier
+- Yakima FatCat Locking Ski and Snowboard Rack

 - Thule SnowPack Roof Mounted Ski and Snowboard Carrier